 You can also find original Reese’s Peanut Butter Cups which don’t list palm oil ingredients.
 Read labels.

-Palm oil is in all types of Valentine’s and holiday candies:
+Palm oil is in all types of Valentine’s candies:

 In the last few years, it’s become the norm for candy companies to use palm oil as inexpensive ingredients in their candies.